josemateusamaral/VideoToAsc/README.md

 The videos converted are write using the extension '.ascVideo'.

 The sample file 'sample.ascVideo' was converted using the resolution 100 100 .

+To the video play right the width can be bigger than the width of your terminal window in characters.